yaksilab/Astrolglial-cell-segmentation/README.md

 This project aims to segment astroglial cells from mean images generated from motion corrected movie in suite2p.

-More documentation can be found in the [docs](docs\README.md).
+More documentation can be found in the [docs](docs/README.md).

 ## Installation

-Open Anaconda promt and create an minimal conda environment with the projects environment.yml file:
+Open Anaconda promt and create an minimal conda environment:

 ```bash
 conda create --name astroglial-seg-extraction python=3.9
 ```
 Activate the environment:

 ```bash
 conda activate astroglial-seg-extraction
 ```

-install the project from this repository:
+Install the project from this repository:

 ```bash
 pip install git+https://github.com/yaksilab/Astrolglial-cell-segmentation.git